daily-dev-jake/Learn-Python/TicTacToe/README.md

 # Game plan

 ## Problem Definition
-Player 1 and Player 2 will take turns to input their desired position to place their marks (X or O).
+Tic Tac Toe (TTT) game: Player 1 and Player 2 will take turns to input their desired position to place their marks (X or O).
 One winner will emerge when a player succeeds in placing three of their marks in a horizontal, vertical or diagonal row.

 ### Program stop conditions:
 - Win condition: 1 user to have consecutive hatch positions be it horizontally, vertically or diagonally.
 (Loser will be the other user)